datacamp-content/courses-introduction-to-shell/chapter4.md

 --- type:NormalExercise lang:shell xp:100 skills:1 key:afae0f33a7
 ## Using echo

-The `echo` command prints its arguments:
+A simpler way to find a variable's value is to use a command called `echo, which prints its arguments:

 ```{shell}
 echo hello DataCamp!